Jun2005/String-art-generator/README.md

 https://jun2005.github.io/StringArtGenerator/

-This simple website creates string art from a chosen image.
+This website creates string art from a chosen image.
 You can change the parameters to your liking.

 ### Number of pins:
 - The number of points around the circular canvas from which a string/line can start.
 The larger the number, the more detailed the final art piece will be.
 It will also take longer to process the more pins there are.